atomaszewicz/Bond/RStudio/Analysis.md

 [1]               Title  Metric Rating
 [1] 15 A View to a Kill RT.Crit     36
 ```
-So the minimum score of all 4 metrics is 36/100 from Rotten Tomatoes critics for the Bond film "A View to a Kill" and the maxium score is 97.5 from LetterBoxd for "Casino Royale".
-It is not surprising that LetterBoxd has the highest rated film since it has the highest average rating of 79.1/100 (12% higher than the average of our 4 metrics).
-RT critic score was actually the second highest average rating among our 4 metrics,  of 70.76, but evidently "A View to a Kill" was a weak entry in the series according to critics.
+So the minimum score of all 4 metrics is 36/100 from Rotten Tomatoes critics for the Bond film "A View to a Kill", which marks Roger Moore's last outing as Agent 007, and the maximum score is 97.5 from LetterBoxd for "Casino Royale" Daniel Craig's first film in the series.
+It is not surprising that LetterBoxd claims the highest rated film since it has the highest average rating of 79.1/100 (12% higher than the average of our 4 metrics).
+RT critic score was on average the second highest rating (70.8/100) among our 4 metrics but according to critics "A View to a Kill" was the weakest entry in the series.

 We now check what is the highest/lowest rated films on average:
 ```R